 Technical solutions play an important role in such a biotope network system.
 For many species, an interconnected system is a crucial prerequisite for adaptation to climate change.

 Corridor areas, guiding structures such as hedges and stepping stone habitats, migration corridors and green bridges are used to connect habitats.
 These form the central building blocks of the network and are specifically geared to the species to be supported.
 The diversity of habitat structures in the landscape supports the networking of biotopes.
 At the same time, technical measures can reduce the barrier effect of traffic routes, river engineering and intensively used areas.

 The creation of an effective system of interlinked biotopes, which is also the aim of Natura 2000, is probably one of the most important measures in the area of "green infrastructure".
 According to the Nature Conservation Act (BNatSchG § 4), states must make at least 10 percent of their land area available for a biotope network.
 Therefore a large scale view is important.

-The purpose of interlinking habitats is to enable migration to and distribution of species in future habitats.
-Species affected by climate change can only find new suitable habitats through these territorial connections.
-For that reason, an effective habitat network shall be developed and implemented across the federal states.
-The fragmentation of natural systems and land use must be reduced, and sectoral planning - for example concerning settlements, infrastructure or transport – has to be adapted accordingly.
+By networking habitats, the migration and spread of species into future habitats should be made possible.
+Only through these territorial links can species affected by climate change find new suitable habitats.
+An effective system of interlinked biotopes is to be developed and established on a cross-border basis.
+The fragmentation of natural systems and land consumption must be reduced and sectoral planning - for example for settlements, infrastructure and transport - must be adapted accordingly.

-Furthermore, the protection of wetland habitats such as swamps and water meadows is an important measure, which at the same time contributes to climate protection.
-Targeted stabilisation and improvement of the water balance, renaturation, rewetting, nature-friendly alternative types of use and other measures shall protect the particularly climate-sensitive habitats not only in protected areas, but already in their catchment areas.
+In addition, the protection of wetland habitats such as marshes and floodplains is an important measure that also contributes to climate protection.
+Targeted stabilization and improvement of the water balance, renaturation, rewetting, nature-conserving alternative uses and other measures should protect the particularly climate-sensitive habitats, not only in protected areas but already in their drainage basin.